-To accept incoming connections, google how to setup Port Forwarding on your router or firewall.
-It is usually not very complicated to do (and by the way we have a guide about it as well).
 If you are behind a VPN however, which we always strongly recommend to anonymously share files and stay away from prying eyes, you need a VPN that allows port forwarding.
 We have compiled a list of VPNs that are best to fully use the potential of all file sharing networks and supports port forwarding.
 As a bonus, you don’t need to change any settings on your router if you use a VPN with port forwarding.

 Does that mean you need to have open ports to use this program?
 No, but it can’t hurt either for maximum performance.